Custom Integrations

 HTTP Authentication type and API Token: these features are required when setting up a custom integration with Turn.io, but they relate specifically to how your service works.
 The HTTP Authorization type can either be BEARER or TOKEN.
 This just means that, say for example you chose BEARER and you set the API Token to 123, then whenever Turn makes a request to your service, it will include the HTTP Header Authorization: Bearer 123 in every call.
 This means that you can be sure that the service is able to verify that the requests are coming from Turn.
 If however, you are just testing out this functionality, and you do not want to implement any authentication in your application, you do not have to worry about what you select or enter in these fields (but you will need to enter something).

 Once you select 'Create Integration', Turn.io will attempt to send a handshake to the service that you just created.
+If you haven't set anything up yet, that's okay.
+The handshake will fail.
+Once you've set up your service, you can attempt to re-enable the

 Implementing Your Custom Integration